What effect do the listed changes have on the position of the equ... | Channels for Pearson+

 Le Chatelier's Principle

-Le Chatelier's Principle states that if a dynamic equilibrium is disturbed by changing the conditions, the position of equilibrium shifts to counteract the change.
-In this case, allowing CH4 to escape continuously reduces its concentration, prompting the equilibrium to shift to the right to produce more CH4, thereby attempting to restore balance.
+Le Chatelier's Principle states that if a dynamic equilibrium is disturbed by changing the conditions, the system will adjust itself to counteract the change and restore a new equilibrium.
+In the context of chemical reactions, this means that if a change is applied, such as temperature, pressure, or concentration, the equilibrium will shift in a direction that minimizes the effect of that change.

 Recommended video: